 Hi!
-If you are here you are probably just like myself earlier, are looking for more knowledge around long covid to help yourself or your dear one.
+If you are here you are probably just like myself, are looking for more knowledge around long covid to help yourself or your dear one.
 My name is Anastasia Mokienko, i live in Oslo Norway.
 I am a former researcher among other things I do.
 I have a PhD and I did a research on health care system in Norway.
 And I was so lucky and got long covid myself (LC).
 Since the disease is pretty novice, the health care providers across the world are still struggling to give any answers, at least in Norway they do, so I decided to update myself with the recent publications on the topic in hope to find something helpful for diagnostics and treatment.
 When I am thinking of diagnostics, I think about the root cause – why we get disautonomia, POTs, what happens to our blood, brain, cardio, vestibular, hormonal systems.
 The disease affects 75% women and as we know research on women has not been funded globally as much as it deserves.
 Most research projects were performed on men previously.
 Men as research subjects are easier to control, as there are no hormonal cycles.
 However those hormonal cycles and childbearing ability and autoimmunity is what some researchers believe, makes us, females, more prone to LC.
 Interestingly enough but the LC symptoms increase as well between ovulation and period.
 There is a theory that it could be connected to for example mast cell activation, oestrogen and reaction to histamine.

-In this page I plan little by little to list out the research and articles that I find to be relevant and share links with you.
-The page will be open to public as I work on it.
-Since I have long covid myself i am working on it max 30 min a day, please come back later for the updates.
+Below I have gathered a few articles that I found informative on different aspects of LC during last 5 months.
+You are welcome to dig in.
+Since I have long covid myself I am working on it max 30 min a day, please come back later for the updates.
 You can also stay in touch through my instagram of fb pages.
 Feel free to write me say hi and leave your email to receive updates.

 A must to read for every physician and patient- Review of long COVID findings: